tusharlock10/tj/README.md

 What's new in version 2.5.2-> Removed tj module branding from encrypted module as it didn't worked out

 What's new in version 2.5.3-> Removed some bugs

+What's new in version 2.6.0-> Removed some bugs, now you can send binary files and text files, both as an email attachment.